U.S., EU to expel more than 100 Russian diplomats over UK nerve attack

 British Prime Minister Theresa May, welcoming the show of solidarity, said 18 countries had announced plans to expel Russian officials.
 Those included 14 European Union countries.
 In total, 100 Russian diplomats were being removed, the biggest Western expulsion of Russian diplomats since the height of the Cold War.

+Australia later confirmed it was expelling two Russian diplomats identified as undeclared intelligence officers, citing Russia's "reckless and deliberate conduct".
+New Zealand said it had no such agents operating on its shores but would expel them if it did.

-British Foreign Secretary Boris Johnson said on Twitter that Monday's "extraordinary international response by our allies stands in history as the largest collective expulsion of Russian intelligence officers ever and will help defend our shared security."
+British Foreign Secretary Boris Johnson said on Twitter Monday's "extraordinary international response by our allies stands in history as the largest collective expulsion of Russian intelligence officers ever and will help defend our shared security".

 Britain had evidence Russia has investigated ways of distributing nerve agents for assassinations, May told parliament.

-Russia's Foreign Ministry called the expulsions a "provocative gesture."
-The Kremlin spokesman said the West was making a "mistake" and that President Vladimir Putin would make a final decision about Russia's response.
+Russia's Foreign Ministry called the expulsions a "provocative gesture".
+A Kremlin spokesman said the West was making a "mistake" and that President Vladimir Putin would make a final decision about Russia's response.

 Moscow has denied being behind the attack on Sergei Skripal and his daughter in the southern English city of Salisbury.
 Skripal, 66, and Yulia Skripal, 33, were found unconscious on a public bench in a shopping center on March 4 and remain critically ill in hospital.